webplatform/docs/apis/filesystem/index.md

 {{Page_Title|File System API}}
 {{Flags
-|State=Ready to Use
-|Editorial notes=
+|State=Out of Date
+|Editorial notes=Out of date; feature discontinued.
+See http://www.w3.org/TR/file-system-api/.
 |Checked_Out=No
 |High-level issues=Needs Review
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|The File System API simulates a local file system that web apps can navigate around.
 You can develop apps that can read, write, and create files and directories in a virtual, sandboxed file system.
 The asynchronous API methods return without blocking the calling thread.
 The asynchronous API doesn't give you data by returning values; instead, you have to pass a callback function.
-The synchronous API is intended to be used with WebWorkers.}}
+The synchronous API is intended to be used with WebWorkers.

+'''Out of date; feature discontinued.
+See [http://www.w3.org/TR/file-system-api/ http://www.w3.org/TR/file-system-api].'''
+}}
 {{API_Listing}}
 {{Concept_Listing
 |Query=[[Category:FileSystemAPI]][[Category:API_Objects]]